w3c/webappsec-permissions-policy/policies/loading-frame-default-eager.md

   * **`auto`** the browser makes the call for the loading behavior; it probably defaults to `eager`.
   * **`lazy`**: the resource loads lazily.

-The proposed `loading-frame-default-eager` policy will affect the `auto` attribute value in that when disabled inside a document, all the `<iframe>`'s which do not explicitly set the `loading` attribute to `eager` will most probably load lazily.
-This is equivalent to overriding the `loading` attribute of `auto` with `lazy`.
+The proposed `loading-frame-default-eager` policy will affect the `auto` attribute value in that when disabled, `loading="auto"` (or unset) will be treated as `lazy`, which means that frames which don't set the attribute to `eager` will (usually) be lazily loaded.

 This feature could be enforced either in the HTTP header or by using the `allow` attribute of an inline frame.